Lvl100p/tmgm-sdneirf/README.md

 php artisan migrate:fresh
 php artisan db:seed --class=UsersTableSeeder
 ```
-To login to the guest, run `vagrant ssh`.
+To login to the guest, run `vagrant ssh` from the root repository folder.

+### Running and terminating the web server
+To start the web server, run `vagrant up` from the root repository folder.
+To terminate the web server, run `vagrant halt` from the root repository folder.

 ### Folder structure